Alcohol Group Therapy: Your Guide to Finding Support

 Be as specific as possible.
 Maybe you want to make sure your mind is clear and sharp well into old age.
 Maybe you want to get in physical shape, lose weight, save money for a dream vacation, or have more time to spend with your kids.
 Defining your own reasons for change — as well as hearing those of others — can be a powerful motivator.

-3. The Dopamine Dilemma
+3. Understanding the Dopamine Dilemma

 One of the trickiest parts of the alcohol journey is dealing with cravings — intense urges to drink that can hit us when we least expect it.
 The reason has to do with the fact that alcohol artificially boosts dopamine — the reward neurotransmitter that floods our brain with pleasure and keeps us coming back for more.